guillerminabasso/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 - These results highlight the importance of mastering **SQL** and **Python**, as they combine high demand with strong salary potential.
 They also show that expanding beyond traditional Data Analyst tools (such as Excel, Power BI, and Tableau) by learning cloud platforms (AWS and Azure), cloud data warehousing (Snowflake), distributed data processing (Apache Spark), and workflow orchestration (Apache Airflow) can help develop a broader and more competitive data skill set.

 ## Conclusion

+- Based on the insights from this project, I would not limit my job search to **Data Analyst** positions.
+I would also target **Business Analyst** roles, which offer higher median salaries while requiring a similar number of skills.
+- I would continue developing my technical skills to become qualified for **Senior Data Analyst** positions, which provide significantly higher salaries.
+Additionally, if I decided to pursue a **Data Engineer** career path, I would consider opportunities outside France, as the French market appears to offer comparatively lower median salaries for this role relative to its higher technical skill requirements.